About this Scenario

-Bryan is a fictious Operator and Facility Manager at the Munich IoT building.
+Bryan is a fictitious Operator and Facility Manager at the Munich IoT building.
 He relies on the Maximo Asset Monitor solution for his operational and engineering roles.
-He depends on building KPIs like utilization, compliance and comfort to ensure tenant satisfaction.
-He depends on operational metrics like CO2, temperature, noice, light, and humidity levels to monitor comfort.
-He depends on AI anomaly models to notify of abnormalities in the building sensor data, operational metrics and KPIs.
-He depends on dashboards to present summary and drill-in to operational metrics and KPIs, allowing him to prioritize the alerts, validate the root causes, and take action and assign service requests to his facility engineers.
+He depends on building KPIs like utilization, compliance, and comfort to ensure tenant satisfaction.
+He depends on operational metrics like CO2, temperature, noise, light, and humidity levels to monitor comfort.
+He depends on AI anomaly models to notify of abnormalities in the building sensor data, operational metrics, and KPIs.
+He depends on dashboards to present summary and drill-in to operational metrics and KPIs, allowing him to prioritize the alerts, validate the root causes, take action and assign service requests to his facility engineers.

 Munich IoT Monitor Scenario Storyline